Skip to content

 The programme.

-Spread across 5 months.
-In Amsterdam or online.
+Spread over 5 months, in central Amsterdam or online.
 Includes a DISC assessment.
-Real results, real growth.

-Via WhatsApp or phone.
-For a quick check-in, a decision that can’t wait, or a second opinion.
+You can reach me directly by WhatsApp or phone.
+For a quick check, a difficult decision, or a second opinion.
+No middleman, no waiting.

-You lead with more clarity and decide with more confidence.
+You lead more clearly and communicate more effectively.
 Your team notices.
-Your growth shows up in theirs.
+Your growth becomes your team’s growth.

 Any other questions?
 Check my contact page.
 Looking for something more focused on day-to-day leadership?
 Take a look at leadership coaching.